gottacatchenall/ms_false_negatives/README.md

 network rewiring [@Thompson2017DisGov] due to range shifts in response to climate change could be error-prone without accounting for interactions that have not been observed but that still may become climatically infeasible.
-As is evident from @fig:geometric(A), we can never guarantee there are no false-negatives in data.
+As is evident from @fig:geometric(a), we can never guarantee there are no false-negatives in data.
 In recent years, there has been interest toward explicitly accounting for false-negatives in models [@Stock2017LinFil;
 @Young2021RecPla], and a predictive approach to networks---rather than expecting